Akunnadove/Code-Challenges-in-Python/README.md

 # PYTHON-CODE-CHALLENGES
-Short challenges solved with Python on Jupyter-notebook
+Short coding challenges solved with Python on Jupyter-notebook